marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/blt.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: BLT, bitwise comparison

 .. _blt:

-.. index:: BLT

-.. index:: bitwise comparison

 BLT --- Bitwise less than
 *************************